Green-Headed Ant (Rhytidoponera metallica) – Ultimate Care Guide

 🔗 Related Guide: The Perfect Test Tube Setup for Queen Ants

-5. Housing & Nesting Requirements
+5. Green-Headed Ant Care – Housing & Nesting Requirements

+When it comes to Green-Headed Ant care, housing choice is important for keeping them healthy, contained, and comfortable.
 Once your colony reaches 15–20 workers, it’s time to move them into a formicarium.

-Best Nest Types for Green-Headed Ants
+Best Nest Types for Green-Headed Ants:

-🏠 3D-Printed NestsCustomizable, excellent for small colonies.
+🏠 3D-Printed Nests – Customisable, excellent for small colonies.

 🔗 Related Guide: Moving Your Queen Ant to a Formicarium

-Best Foods for Green-Headed Ants
+Best Foods for Captive Colonies:

-🥩 Proteins: Mealworms, crickets, cooked chicken.
+🥩 Proteins: Mealworms, crickets, cooked chicken

 🔗 Related Guide: The Ultimate Ant Feeding Guide